Hong Wah Kues: Playing style

 At their tallest, the Hong Wah Kues stood at 5'11".
 The shortest was only 5'3".
 Mostly single, working class and second-generation immigrants, the players faced dead end jobs because of the prevalent discrimination in those days.
 However, the basketball court became an arena where there was opportunity to find an equalizer.
 While facing limited socio-economic possibilities, each of the Hong Wah Kues had extensive experience in basketball; many had won awards on their Chinese club teams and high school teams.
 For example, Gok, who stood 5'11", participated in several sports, was among the first Chinese lettermen at Galileo High School and earned all-city honors.
 Another, Fred Hong Wong, was a three sport letterman in basketball, soccer and track.
 Wong later went on to win the 1948 SF Golden Gloves for lightweight division.

 With their athletic background, the Hong Wah Kues came together and utilized a fast up-tempo game with quick passes to their advantage.

 In the context of the Hong Wah Kues, basketball provided a means to get out and see America.
 From the audience's perspective, the "Oriental invaders" who spoke perfect English could be seen as a racially progressive force.

 On the road

 Players traveled November through March.
 Games took place once every night and twice on Sundays.
 Out of 80 games in 100 days of their first season, the Hong Wah Kues amassed a winning percentage of 70 percent.
 Life on the road was hard; players were known to pile into a car immediately following a game because they had get to the next town.
 Seven crammed into one car; three in the front, three in the back and one riding hassock.
 Players earned $135 each month but had to cover room, board, food and shoes.
 The team provided a car, a ball and one uniform.
 At this time, Abe Saperstein, owner of the Harlem Globetrotters, served as agent for the Hong Wah Kues.
 He would arrange their games and make sure the ticket fees were paid.
+The first thing the Hong Wah Kues did when arriving at a new location was scout any available Chinese restaurants.
+If they were on a double bill with the Globetrotters, the African American trotters would ask them where they were going to eat and if it was a Chinese restaurant, they went with the Hong Wah Kues because they knew they wouldn't be turned away there.
+There were, as one might expect, many discriminatory laws back then.
+In Coeur D'Alene, Idaho, it was illegal for Chinese to work there.
+So the city council met a few days before the game, repealed the law for a couple of days, and then re-enacted it after the Hong Wah Kues left town.